ywamsendai/ywamsendai-website/content/en/donate.md

 **Note: Do not send us money directly via your bank, as it will be rejected by our bank.**

+### PayPal

+If the above method does not work, you can also use PayPal.
+Please be aware that the conversion rate is unfavourable and the fees are higher.

+You can find the payment form [here](https://www.paypal.com/ncp/payment/F2BWGTCV6H9P2).

 ## Within Japan

 The YWAM Sendai JP Bank account number is: **10140-65305041**